RollingPlain/ALMFnet/README.md

 ### step 2

-Find the string which descripting the searched architectures in the log file.
-Copy and paste it into the genotypes.py, the format should consist with the primary architecture string.
+Find the string that describes the searched architectures by using the trained model.
+Copy and paste it into the genotypes.py, the format should consist of the primary architecture string.

 ### step 3